Riley

 My Lists: Collection of saved lists (both created and edited templates)

-I created wireframes to test out the 3 different flows, using the version of Riley available at the time as reference for visual layout.
+I created wireframes to test out the 3 different task flows and used the version of Riley available at the time as a reference for visuals.

 Order of screens in layout and user process → What will make most sense to users?